Egg Donation Process

 Step Three: SynchronizationBased on the menstrual cycle characteristics of the donor and recipient, our team will devise a plan so that the donor's eggs will be ready for replacement into the recipient's uterus.
 Birth control pills are often used to help achieve this synchronization.

 Step Four: Stimulation, Retrieval, and TransferThe recipient will be on hormone supplements to prepare her uterus for embryos while the donor's ovaries are being stimulated.
 The donor will be given medications over a two-week interval to stimulate eggs to grow to maturity.
 These eggs will then be retrieved and donated to the recipient couple.
 This ends the process for the donor.
 Three to five days after the eggs are retrieved, a limited number of embryos will be transferred into the uterus of the recipient.
 If there are good quality embryos remaining following embryo transfer, these embryos may be frozen using cryopreservation techniques.

 The egg donation process, from donor application to being available for recipient matching, can take two to three months to complete.
 We currently permit up to five egg donation cycles per donor, providing that the results of the initial attempt are reassuring.
-Upon completion of a cycle, the egg donor will receive between $6,000 to $8,000 compensation for her time and effort.
+The egg donor receives a physical exam, pap smear, and free genetic testing.
+She is also compensated for her time and effort, up to a total of $8,000.00, distributed incrementally beginning with her very first visit to ACRM.
 She will also receive the satisfaction of knowing that her generous gift may have helped a couple achieve their dream of having a baby.